4/24/2025

 President and Chief Executive Officer, CACI International

 Sure.
-Mariana, on the on the first one around M&A, look, it's an important use of capital, but it's not the only one.
-And everybody out there knows that we make those decisions by evaluating the dynamics at any given time.
-We always are continuing to pursue our preemptive M&A strategy and strategy to continue to touch a number of those on our next up list.
-But I think that to meet the valuations and expectations are not favorable on the sellers.
-And so actionability of any of our target kind of list is going to be low.
-That's why we're very focused on flexible and opportunistic.
+Mariana, on the first one around M&A, look, it's an important use of capital.
+But it's not the only one, and everybody out there knows that we make those decisions by evaluating the dynamics at any given time.
+Look, we always are continuing to pursue our preemptive M&A strategy.
+We continue to touch a number of those on our next up list.
+But I think you have to admit that valuations and expectations are not favorable on the seller's end.
+So actionability matters.
+Many of our target kind of list is going to be low.
+It's why we're very focused on flexible and opportunistic.
 I think we'll be there for some time.

 speaker